 - 1/2 cup slivered almonds

-- splash champagne vinegar
+- splash champagne vinegar or balsamic vinegar

 - Cut off bottom core of brussels sprouts and rinse thoroughly in cold water.

 - If brussels sprouts are small and of the same size, score at opened end with an x.
 If you purchased on the stalk and sizes vary, cut in half or quarters to attain an even size for roasting.
 Toss in olive oil.
 If using unflavored olive oil, see note).

 - Season with salt and roast in oven at 375 degrees on flat baking sheet or a cast iron pan for 5 minutes.